Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

-This implies the sets GEnTO and GTO are equivalent. \end{theorem} See Theorem~\ref{th:gento_gto_app}, Appendix~\ref{ap:proofs1_2} for a proof.
-This result contrasts with the finite-dimensional scenario where, as mentioned above, a gap exists between thermal operations and enhanced thermal operations even at the level of state transformations.
-Theorem~\ref{th:gento_gto} indicates that not only does this gap vanish, but a stronger equivalence at the channel level is achieved once Gaussian-preserving constrains are imposed on both classes of operations.
+\begin{theorem} A Gaussian enhanced thermal operation is always a Gaussian thermal operation. \end{theorem} A more technical statement would be the following.
+Let $\mE_{\mathrm{GEnTO}}$ be a GEnTO on system $S$.
+Then there exist an auxiliary Gibbs state $\gamma_R=\frac{e^{-\beta H_R}}{\tr[e^{-\beta H_R}]}$ and a unitary GCO $\mathbf{U}^{\mathrm{PC}}$, such that $\mE_{\mathrm{GEnTO}}(\cdot)=\tr_R[\mathbf{U}^{\mathrm{PC}}(\cdot\otimes\gamma_R)\mathbf{U}^{\mathrm{PC}\dagger}]$.
+See Theorem~\ref{th:gento_gto_app}, Appendix~\ref{ap: EnTO} for a proof.
+This result contrasts with the scenario without the Gaussian constraint, where a gap exists between thermal operations and enhanced thermal operations at the level of state transformations.
+Theorem~\ref{th:gento_gto} indicates that imposing the Gaussian-preserving constraint on both classes removes this gap and, moreover, establishes a stronger equivalence at the level of channels.